-In this interview blog Director of Coaching, Zoe Lewis caught up with Nadira Hussain, Director of Leadership Development and Research at Socitm to learn about how they have led through the pandemic.
+In this interview blog CEO, Zoe Lewis caught up with Nadira Hussain, Director of Leadership Development and Research at Socitm to learn about how they have led through the pandemic.

 ZL: First of all, tell us a little about Socitm.

 NH: We are the Society of Innovation Technology and Modernisation (Socitm).
 We are a membership organisation that works with digital leaders across the public sector and specifically local government.
 Our vision is to be the preferred network for professionals who are shaping and delivering public services.
 We have a key focus on collaboration, ensuring that we're working in partnership where possible and on sharing good practice.

 We are keen to attract not only the mainstream digital leaders, but also others so that we can have that broader reach and responsiveness.

 ZL: How have you responded to the impact of the pandemic at Socitm?

 NH: Even though we're not on the frontline as such, as a support organisation, we have been pivotal in providing steer and guidance to our members and the sector in terms of the challenges that they bring to us.
 At the beginning of the pandemic, we were keen to deploy practical help in response to the challenges our members were presenting to help respond to the situation.
 It was paramount that we demonstrably put together a robust response and offered tangible support.

 To do this we pulled together an advisory hotline and an online email service, which triaged the calls and these were then diverted to experts or resources.

 To assist with this, we held fortnightly meetings of our practitioners to discuss the types of issues that they were encountering and highlighted the solutions that they were considering or adopting in response to the issues.
 This forum enabled all participants to share their knowledge and know-how and enabled the society to collate that information and publish it on a newly created resource hub.

 ZL: Tell us about a couple of specific challenges that the pandemic created for public sector organisations?